WhatTheDickens/lit-dig-age/syllabus_s20.md

 - Before class:
 	- Read *The Information*, Chapter 2
-	- Read through module on about [HTML and CSS](https://github.com/DHRI-Curriculum/html-css)
+	- Read through module on [HTML and CSS](https://github.com/DHRI-Curriculum/html-css)
 - In class: discussion; markdown editing, journaling, html, the web

 ## Weeks 3-5 | The web